Rein red (cone 6 tin chrome red glaze)

 Same tile but the back

 Notes: I can’t quite figure out of the white is because of the melt “a hotter firing” or if the SG is too high.
 Generally people aim for a solid color.
 Of course, I want the versatility of lowering the SG for white/ red but we have to establish a base of color before tuning.
+At the time of this test I was using 6 tile because EPK go bye bye.

 Red rein (still test #1)